ronnavalez/web-dev-2-project/README.md

 November 25, 2024 - Re-reading requirements for the assignment.
 CRUD for logged in users and admin were done then realized that the admin part is only being done through backend.

 Need to add search form.

 Need to add register user.
+  - Registeration form added, login form added.
+Just need to style properly.